Things To Do In Rye

 The Grapevine Jazz and Champagne bar

-As the sun sets, climb up Conduit Hill towards the High Street and you’ll see the cellar windows of this uber-cool bar glowing in the dusk just above the line of the cobbled street.
-With live music every night, this candle-lit bar serves cocktails as well as champagne and just oozes sophistication!
+As the sun sets, head to Conduit Hill, a cobbled street off the High Street, and you’ll see the cellar windows of this uber-cool bar glowing in the dusk just above the line of the cobbled street.
+With live music, sip on champagne and cocktails, and soak up the sophistication!

 Rye Nightlife

-If you enjoyed this post about Top Things To Do In Rye , and want even more things to do in Rye, you may also like:
+If you enjoyed this post about Top Things To Do In Rye, and want even more things to do in Rye and the surrounding area, you may also like:

 Wonderful Winchelsea in East Sussex